-Through the provision of funds from professional golfer, Arnold Palmer, the commitment and establishment of a nursing program at Pasadena College (now PLNU) began in 1973.
-Since then, over 1900 Bachelor of Science in Nursing (BSN) graduates have practiced nursing and influenced healthcare all over the world.
-Due to an outstanding reputation of the BSN graduates and request of the community, the Master of Science in Nursing (MSN) began nearly 30 years later in 2002.
+Through the provision of funds from the professional golfer, Arnold Palmer, the commitment and establishment of a nursing program at Pasadena College (now PLNU) began in 1973.
+Since then, over 2000 Bachelor of Science in Nursing (BSN) graduates have practiced nursing and influenced healthcare all over the world.
+Due to the outstanding reputation of the BSN graduates and the request of the community, the Master of Science in Nursing (MSN) began nearly 30 years later in 2002.